SharePoint/sp-dev-docs/docs/spfx/team-based-development-on-sharepoint-framework.md

 SharePoint Framework requires Node.js to be installed on the developer machine.
 Node.js is used as the runtime for design-time tools used to build and package the project.
 Node.js is installed globally on the developer machine and there are solutions available to support running multiple versions of Node.js side-by-side if necessary.

-> See more information about [installing Node.js and the supported versions](./set-up-your-development-environment.md).
+For more information, see [installing Node.js and the supported versions](./set-up-your-development-environment.md).

 #### npm